Artziniega

-Natural Environment
+Geography

-The municipality of Artziniega is located in an environment of great scenic beauty and environmental value, in a mountainous Cantabrian area close to the plateau formed by Gorobel and Sierra de Carbonilla, (also called Sierra de Angulo).
-These mountains mark the abrupt limit of the Castilian plateau with the Atlantic slope and are places of great beauty, with dense forests, cliffs, rocks and mountain meadows.
+The municipality of Artziniega is located in an environment of significant environmental value, in a mountainous Cantabrian area close to the plateau formed by Gorobel and Sierra de Carbonilla, (also called Sierra de Angulo).
+These mountains mark the abrupt limit of the Castilian plateau with the Atlantic slope and contain dense forests, cliffs, rocks and mountain meadows.

 Within the municipality of Artziniega in the surroundings of the Villa there are large areas of grassland dotted with some orchards.
 In the past, the areas cultivated with wheat, barley or vine were much more extensive, as a result of supply needs, but today most of these lands are pastures, and many of them have been urbanized in recent years.

 In the mountainous areas there is an important forest mass of leafy characteristics of the Atlantic gall oaks, made up of oaks, holm oaks, maples, ash trees and other types of native trees.

 On Mount Ganzorrotz, the presence of numerous yews stands out, becoming so numerous at some points that they form yew trees.

 On Mount Otsati, the largest lorera in the Basque Country was discovered in 2016, straddling Álava and Burgos.

 At the entrance to the Sanctuary of Our Lady of the Oak and in the vicinity of a recreational area, you can see an oak that is more than 500 years old and classified as a singular tree of the Basque Country.

 The repopulated pine forests occupy large areas.
 On the slopes of Mount Pando, between the limits with Gordexola, Valle de Mena and Mendieta, you can see repopulations of distinguished pine.
 On the other hand, in Mount Peñalba, the lariceo pine has been used on its southern slope and the maritime pine in the northeast, more adapted to the soil and climate conditions of that area.

-Fauna abounds in all these areas (wild boars, roe deer, raptors, hares, genets...).
+Fauna abounds in all these areas (wild boars, roe deer, raptors, hares, genets).